qubard/Script-Enforcer-Bypass/README.md

 This NOPs the `JNZ` branch at `client.dll + 7cb3` called by `lua_openscript_cl` and adds `mov byte ptr [ecx + b8], 1` aka byte patch `C681B800000001FF 90 84 01 00 00 5E 5D C3` to the end of the function call to escalate lua execution privileges and change where the file loader searches for your script.

-This patch does NOT modify the `sv_allowcslua` convar whatsoever which can easily be detected by servers, and otherwise is fully undectable (there are no sigchecks on `client.dll`) + can't get you VAC banned (no VAC on garry's mod).
+This patch does NOT modify the `sv_allowcslua` convar whatsoever which can easily be detected by servers, and otherwise is fully undetectable (there are no sigchecks on `client.dll`) + can't get you VAC banned (no VAC on garry's mod).

 # Additional tips